-I was motivated to write this article after seeing a photo of a large mole on a person’s back that was on a website for digital serial dermascopy.
+I was motivated to write this article after seeing a photo of a large mole on a person’s back that was on a website for digital serial dermoscopy.

 The serial images showed the mole changing and getting bigger in size, but the diagnosis ultimately was benign.
-This is quite surprising.
+This was quite surprising.

 What a Doctor Says …

 I then read a post in a thread about melanoma and moles, and the poster said that she had a mole that had become irregular in shape and multi-colored, but that the biopsy said it was benign.

 - Could a lab error be involved?

 - How does a mole behave this way yet be benign?